merkys/covid-lt/clusters.md

 Cluster 7
 ---------

-NEW
-===

-Antibodies in Cluster 6 contact with S1 NTD, specifically, with strands containing residues 145 and 250.
+Antibodies in this cluster contact with S1 NTD, specifically, with strands containing residues 145 and 250.
 Cluster is composed of many different antibodies.

-OLD
-===

-Antibodies in Cluster 7 contact with beta strand containing S1 position 378.
-Cluster is composed of many different antibodies.
-Cluster contains antibody H014 which was extracted from mice and humanized [https://www.science.org/doi/10.1126/science.abc5881].

 Cluster 8
 ---------

-NEW
-===

-Seems to be not well-aligned.

-OLD
-===

-Contacts are mostly concentrated at the loops joining S1's RBD beta sheet with the RBM.
+Antibodies in this cluster contact mostly with beta strand containing S1 position 378.
-RBM contacts are also observed.
+Contacts with RBM are very rare.
 Cluster is composed of many different antibodies.
+Cluster contains antibody H014 which was extracted from mice and humanized [https://www.science.org/doi/10.1126/science.abc5881].

 Cluster 9
 ---------